LorenEteval/Furious/README.md

 3. (TODO can update streamObject/TLSObject so that it can be updated from the popup UI)
 4. More type annotations/docstrings in code
 5. ...

+For Python bindings repositories, a github bot is required to create binding PRs for review and automatic packaging Release.
+Binding template project in the future?

 ## Goal